Dhruvil1308/rutu_project/README.md

 - **Popularity-aware re-ranking** using product rating and log-transformed review volumes.
 - **Fuzzy search fallback** to handle typos and suggestions when an exact product match is unavailable.
 - **Modular architecture** (`config.py`, `recommendation.py`, templates, static assets) for easier maintenance and extension.
-- **Database-ready authentication** templates using MySQL via SQLAlchemy.
-(Sign-in is illustrative only; extend with proper hashing and validation before production use.)
+- **Secure MySQL-backed authentication** with hashed passwords, session management, and login gating before recommendation access.

 ## Repository Layout